Can Dogs Eat Pizza? -Itsaboutdog

 Can Dogs Eat Pizza:

 Of course not!
-Pizza shouldn’t be served to dogs.
-No matter how concerned you are that your dog will try to take the pizza off your plate, never feed them any especially store-bought pizza unless you are certain of the contents.
+Pizza should not be served to dogs.
+No matter how concerned you are that your dog will try to take the pizza off your plate, never feed them any, especially store-bought pizza, unless you know the contents.

-Pizza has unhealthy elements that are dangerous for the health of your dog in addition to conventional ingredients like raw pizza dough and cheese.
+Pizza contains unhealthy ingredients that are dangerous for your dog, including conventional ingredients like raw pizza dough and cheese.

-Little amounts of these two substances are not wholly hazardous to dogs, but many popular pizza toppings also include elements like garlic, onions, and peppers that are extremely harmful to dogs.
+Little amounts of these two substances are not wholly hazardous to dogs, but many popular pizza toppings also include elements like garlic, onions, and peppers that are incredibly harmful to dogs.

 Because of these harmful components, we advise against giving pizza to your dog.
 You can never be too confident of the ingredients in a pizza.